Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

-- Sunday's prop bet for Edwards is 26.5 points, 1.2 more than his season average.
+- The 25.3 points Edwards has scored per game this season is 1.2 fewer than his prop bet over/under set for Tuesday (26.5).

-- He averages 2.5 more rebounds than his over/under on Sunday (which is 4.5).
+- He has averaged 1.5 more rebounds per game (seven) than his prop bet total in Tuesday's game (5.5).

-- Edwards has dished out 5.0 assists per game, which is 0.5 less than Sunday's over/under.
+- Edwards has averaged five assists per game this year, 0.5 less than his prop bet on Tuesday (5.5).

-- Edwards has connected on 4.0 three-pointers per game, which is more than his over/under on Sunday (2.5).
+- Edwards has averaged four made three-pointers per game, 1.5 more than his over/under in Tuesday's game (2.5).

 Get Edwards gear at Fanatics!